-Alternative dispute resolution, or ADR, is the practice of using substitute methods to resolve conflicts to help individuals reach an agreement.
+Legal and Court Jobs include careers like Alternative dispute resolution or ADR, which is the practice of using substitute methods to resolve conflicts to help individuals reach an agreement.
 Professionals working in this field commonly deal with legal issues to help prevent litigation.
 Many courts require some cases to undergo ADR before they can go to trial.
 ADR professionals design, organize, and direct programs, and many assist attorneys and other legal professionals in resolving civil, juvenile, family, small claims, and other related cases.
-Many alternative dispute resolution professionals participate community outreach efforts to assist with the identification of potential funding sources for services.
+Many alternative dispute resolution professionals participate in community outreach efforts to assist with the identification of potential funding sources for services.

 Many employers require ADR professionals to possess a Juris Doctor degree from an accredited law school as well as a valid license to practice law.
 These professionals also commonly need significant professional experience in law.

 Alternative dispute resolution professionals earn an average pay of $68,000 on an annual basis.
-The exact pay differs on many aspects, like specific location, education, and benefits.
+The exact pay differs in many aspects, like a specific location, education, and benefits.

 Bailiffs work in court environments to announce the entry of the judge, swear in witnesses, and maintain order in the courtroom.
 They escort jury members in and out of the courtroom and make sure they in no unnecessary contact with the public.
 They also make sure the courtroom is stocked with the necessary supplies and equipment.
 Many bailiffs assist in transporting prisoners to and from the courthouse.
 Some bailiffs are responsible for collecting debts and providing assistance to legal professionals.

 Bailiffs must have at least a high school diploma, but many employers prefer those with special legal training or a degree in paralegal studies.
 All bailiffs receive training on the job.
 Additionally, bailiffs must have good communication abilities, the ability to deal with stressful situations, and fundamental knowledge of legal procedures.